gamelab/WebGL-Particles-Plugin/README.md

 ##Version Release Notes
 1.1.0
  - Added angStartMin, angStartMax, and angVelocityConform config fields, allowing the particle to spawn with extant rotation.
+ - Complied rotation to parent, state, and camera rotation for flawless particle-to-world continuity.
+ - Much more forgiving config; specify only those parameters you wish to differ from default.
+Other parameters will be filled in automatically.
+ - Default config tweaked to a more pleasing effect.

 1.0.3
   - removeOnComplete method functions properly.